einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 type Transformation = Picture -> Picture
 ```

-The first transformation is turn, which rotates a picture 90 degrees counter-clockwise around its center (that is, around the center of its bounding box).
+The first transformation is **turn**, which rotates a picture 90 degrees counter-clockwise around its center (that is, around the center of its bounding box).

-The effect of turn looks like this:
+The effect of **turn** looks like this:

 TODO: turn-f